lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

     x[13:15] # extract last 3 elements
     x[(length(x)-2):length(x)] # extract last 3 elements

+Noting John Chambers' statement that <em>In R, everything is an object</em>, the `[` form of the extract operator can be used to extract data from the result of a function call.

+    # return first two generations of pokemon stored in
+    # pokemon data files retrieved from kaggle.com and
+    # broken out into 6 csv files, one per generation

+    thePokemonFiles <- list.files("./pokemonData",
+                                  full.names=TRUE)[1:2]

 When used with a list, `[` extracts one or more elements from the list.

 The second and third forms of the extract operator, `[[` and `$` extract a single item from an object.
 Note that `$` does not support a computed index, as illustrated in an example below.